-Choose the report type.
 You can get recommendations by traffic or by conversion goals.

 If you choose to see the recommendations report by conversion goals, select the goals for which you would like to get recommendations.

 Recommended bid adjustments are set by percentages in the Recommended Bid Adjustments column.
-You can edit the recommended adjustment.

 The location bid adjustments work on a similar principle as the device bid adjustments.
 The difference is that, instead of devices, you set bid adjustments for targeted locations.
 Moreover, the location bid adjustments are available only on a campaign level.

-To set location bid adjustments in Google Ads, choose the campaign, go to “Locations” / “Targeted” and set the percentage of bid adjustment (from -90% to +900%).
+To set location bid adjustments in Google Ads, choose the campaign, go to “Locations” / “Targeted,” and set the percentage of bid adjustment (from -90% to +900%).

-How to narrow it down to exact location bid adjustments?
 Use PromoNavi’s Location Bid Adjustments tool.
 The tool recommends bid adjustments for specific geographic locations.
 Recommendations are available for all site traffic and for specific goals.

 Recommended bid adjustments are set by percentages in the Recommended Bid Adjustments column.
-If you need to, you can edit the recommended adjustment by clicking the pencil icon.

-In the Expected Outcome column, the annual potential savings are listed.
+In the Expected Outcome column, the potential annual savings are listed.
 In the example above, decreasing the bid adjustment by 50% leads to $9,194.64 savings a year!

 To apply these bid adjustments to your campaign, tick the geographic locations in the table and press the ACCEPT NEW BIDS button.
-The changes to your Google Ads campaign will be performed automatically.

 - Adding negative keywords to ad groups to stop wasting your budget on “empty” clicks.